Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Reach-avoid Verification

 where $\bm{y}=\bm{\phi}_{\pi}^{\bm{x}}(1)=\bm{f}(\bm{x},\bm{\theta})$. \end{proof}

-\begin{remark} Like the condition \eqref{constraints1_safe} in Theorem \ref{upper_condition}, we can also construct a sufficient and necessary condition for the safety verification scenario in \cite{prajna2007framework}, which is certifying upper bounds of the probability that the system eventually enters unsafe sets from an initial state while adhering to state-constrained sets, via relaxing the Bellman equation \eqref{bellman}.
+\begin{remark} Similar to the condition \eqref{constraints1_safe} in Theorem \ref{upper_condition}, we can also construct a necessary and sufficient condition for the safety verification scenario in \cite{prajna2007framework}, which is certifying upper bounds of the probability that the system eventually enters unsafe sets from an initial state while adhering to state-constrained sets, by relaxing the Bellman equation \eqref{bellman}.
 It is shown in Proposition \ref{upper_condition_ra}.
+The proof is shown in Appendix.
 In this proposition, $\mathcal{X}_r$ is a set of unsafe states and $\mathcal{X}$ is a state-constrained set.
-This condition is also a typical instance of condition (9) with $\alpha=1$ and $\beta=0$ in Theorem 3 in \cite{xue2024finite}, which provides upper bounds of the reach-avoid probability in the finite-time reach-avoid verification. \begin{proposition} There exists a function $v(\bm{x}): \mathbb{R}^n \rightarrow \mathbb{R}$ satisfying the following barrier-like condition:
+This condition is also a typical instance of condition (9) with $\alpha=1$ and $\beta=0$ in Theorem 3 in \cite{xue2024finite}, which provides upper bounds of the reach-avoid probability in the finite-time reach-avoid verification. \begin{proposition} Let $\epsilon'_1\in [0,1]$.
+There exists a function $v(\bm{x}): \mathbb{R}^n \rightarrow \mathbb{R}$ satisfying the barrier-like condition: